BIOP/OMERO-scripts/README.md

 - ImageJ Logs to follow what the script is doing
 - A CSV report which summarizes what has been successfully done and what has been failed.

 They can all be customized according to your needs.
-Please contact us in such case.
-This service will only be given for EPFL students.
+Please contact us in such case. **This service will only be given for EPFL students.**

 # Developpers
 This folder groups template scripts to interact with OMERO.
 These scripts implement simple commands on OMERO features.
-They are not intended to be used directly ; the purpose of tehse scripts is to help people developping their own scripts with the simple-omero-client API.
+They are not intended to be used directly ; the purpose of those scripts is to help people developping their own scripts with the ``simple-omero-client`` API.
 No popup messages neither error catching are implemented in the template scripts.